shtrausslearning/shtrausslearning.github.io/docs/blog/posts/2024-08-02-retail_strategy.md

 +---+-------+-----------+----------------+--------+----------+------------------------------------------+----------+-----------+
 ```

+## **Feature Explanation**

-Lets take some quick notes about the data that we have, we probably don't need anything else:
+Lets take some quick notes about the data that we have, we probably don't need anything else

 !!! note